 Please review the Academic Integrity Policy if you are not familiar with it.
 This will help in identifying incidents of academic misconduct when they occur.

-We strongly urge you to report all incidents of suspected or confirmed academic misconduct to your faculty supervisor; see submit a concern and processes and guidelines for further information.
-It is vitally important that students understand that academic misconduct is unacceptable and results in a report to the Dean of Students; hence, a student will be identified if he/she is engaging in academic misconduct in more than one class.
+We strongly urge you to report all incidents of suspected or confirmed academic misconduct to your faculty supervisor; see report a concern and Senate Procedure 109.1.1 for further information.
+It is vitally important that students understand that academic misconduct is unacceptable and results in a report to the Office of Academic and Community Conduct; hence, a student will be identified if he/she is engaging in academic misconduct in more than one class.
 We will always discuss a situation with the instructor before taking any action.